 Isaiah 40:9-11 (ESV) Go on up to a high mountain, O Zion, herald of good news; lift up your voice with strength, O Jerusalem, herald of good news; lift it up, fear not; say to the cities of Judah, “Behold your God!”
 10 Behold, the Lord GOD comes with might, and his arm rules for him; behold, his reward is with him, and his recompense before him.
 11 He will tend his flock like a shepherd; he will gather the lambs in his arms; he will carry them in his bosom, and gently lead those that are with young.

 John 10:14-18 (ESV) I am the good shepherd.
 I know my own and my own know me, 15 just as the Father knows me and I know the Father, and I lay down my life for the sheep.
 16 And I have other sheep that are not of this fold.
 I must bring them also, and they will listen to my voice.
 So there will be one flock, one shepherd.
 17 For this reason the Father loves me, because I lay down my life that I may take it up again.
 18 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down, and I have authority to take it up again.
 This charge I have received from my Father.”

-Advent.
-The Old Testament is absolutely pregnant with gospel indicators.
+The Old Testament is absolutely loaded with gospel indicators.
 Jesus taught us to read those Scriptures that way in Luke 24 after his resurrection.